globus/globus-compute/changelog.d/20260306_083022_kevin_dont_clear_PATH_in_unprivileged.rst

 Bug Fixes
 ^^^^^^^^^

-- Correct oversight in :ref:`4.5.0 <changelog-4.5.0>`_ that taught user-run EPs to passthrough all environment variables *except* the important ``PATH`` variable.
-The ``PATH`` environment variable is now only set if it is not already in the environment.
+- The environment variables passthrough feature for non-``root`` users (introduced in :ref:`4.5.0 <changelog-4.5.0>`) incorrectly handled the ``PATH`` variable.
+The behavior is corrected in line with all other variables (a variable is now only set if it is not already present in the environment).